Capital Impact Partners Awarded $4.95 Million to Support Housing Developers of Color Through the CDFI Equitable Recovery Program

-“While many traditional lenders are pausing capital deployment in this uncertain market, Capital Impact Partners is embracing the opportunity,” said Mindy Christensen, senior vice president, head of community lending for Capital Impact Partners.
+“While many traditional lenders are pausing capital deployment in this uncertain market, Capital Impact Partners is embracing the opportunity,” said Ms. Christensen.
 “We are proud to partner with developers by providing the integrated financial and non-financial capital needed to build up underestimated communities.”

 Capital Impact Partners will utilize ERP funds to provide development services to support Equitable Development Initiative programming in Detroit; the Washington, D.C.
 Metropolitan Area; the San Francisco Bay Area; and Dallas — and to expand the initiative into new regions.
 The Equitable Development Initiative provides developers with training, mentorship, and potential access to capital.

 About the Equitable Development Initiative